Charles Drummond Ellis: Discovery of the neutrino

 During the early 1930s Ellis worked with Nevill Mott on energy relations in beta decay.
 Mott said later that Ellis had “practically discovered the neutrino”.
 He worked with W.J.
 Henderson on the energy distribution of positrons in artificial radioactivity.
 In 1936 Ellis was elected a fellow of the American Physical Society.

-In 1936, a year after Chadwick’s appointment to a professorship at Liverpool, Ellis was appointed to the Wheatstone chair of physics at King's College London in succession to Edward Victor Appleton who had become professor of natural sciences at Cambridge.
+In 1936, a year after Chadwick's appointment to a professorship at Liverpool, Ellis was appointed to the Wheatstone chair of physics at King's College London in succession to Edward Victor Appleton who had become professor of natural sciences at Cambridge.
 Ellis continued his research alongside his new teaching and administration commitments.

 In 1940, Ellis became a member of MAUD who were investigating the possibility of using nuclear fission to develop new weapons.
-He became scientific adviser to the army council from 1943–1946, serving on several high-level committees.
+He became scientific adviser to the army council from 1943 to 1946, serving on several high-level committees.
 He was knighted in 1946 for his war service.

 Later career

 After World War II Ellis held several posts which were not related to nuclear weapons.
 He was director of the Finance Corporation for Industry, in charge of research and development for the National Coal Board.
-He was president of the British Coal Utilization Research Association from 1946–1955 and a member of the advisory council to the minister of fuel and power from 1947 to 1955.
+He was president of the British Coal Utilization Research Association from 1946 to 1955 and a member of the advisory council to the minister of fuel and power from 1947 to 1955.
 He became scientific adviser to the British American Tobacco Company (BAT) at a time when the association between smoking and various diseases was just starting to be suspected.
 He retired from the Gas Council in 1966 and from BAT in 1972.

 During his final decade his health was poor.
 In 1980 he died in a nursing home in Cookham after a short illness.